Azure-Samples/ms-identity-python-flask-webapp-call-graph/README.md

 - Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to MS Graph API's `/users` endpoint and see the details of up to 5 users in your tenant.
+- Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint and fetch the details of up to 5 users in your tenant.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to the [token details page](https://127.0.0.1:5000/auth/token_details) to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.